Jodu555/CineFinn/README.md

 This version is more focused on ease of use and Backend Improvements with a full client rewrite in typescript with perfect type hints and the distributed Image generation System which later can lead to way more stuff done in a distributed manner

+## On Hold

+- [ ] Add a Setting to toggle the card images (for lower bandwidth) : I Dont know how necessary this would be
+- [ ] Add the series information modal : I currently have no idea where to put it cause in a modal is probably a bad idea but the button for it is there
+      The question also is waht else to put in it since the only accesible stuff is img description title year that is basically it
+- [ ] Anime Preview (10 - 15 sec.) : I currently have no idea on how to implement that in a good way what snippet of the series to use and where or how to show it

 ## Stretch

 - [ ] implement a cron job which automatically checks all downloaded series for updates and writes them to a list